Australian Credit Union Archives Newsletter Vol. 1, 2017

-A Tribute of Jack Lange
+A Tribute to Jack Lange

-It is with regret that we announce that a significant figure in the Australian Credit Union movement, Jack Byron Lange, has passed away at the age of 94.
+It is with regret that we announce that a significant figure in the Australian Credit Union movement, Jack Lange, has passed away at the age of 94.
 Mr Lange was instrumental in helping to make Australian Credit Union Archives/Australian Mutuals History what it is today.
 His work with us included an oral history interview for the credit union movement in 1989, when he was interviewed by Richard Raxworthy.

 Jack Lange’s biggest achievements on behalf of the Australian Credit Union movement included contributing to the creation of the NSW Credit Union Act 1969 – the first credit union specific legislation in Australia and being part of the team responsible for the 1974 23G tax exemption for credit unions.
 He was awarded the Australian Credit Union Distinguished Service Award in 2000.
 Jack was the beloved husband of Veronica (Peggy) for 72 years, father of Cheryl, Brian, Christina, Margaret, Kathy, Anthony and Jacquelyn and a beloved grandfather, great-grandfather and great-great-grandfather and will be sorely missed.